MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-modeling-guidance-for-power-platform.md

 Dataverse can enforce complex [role-based security](/power-platform/admin/wp-security-cds) to control access of specific records to specific users.
 For example, a salesperson is permitted to see only their sales opportunities, while the sales manager can see all sales opportunities for all salespeople.
 You can tailor the level of complexity based on the needs of your organization.

-When you create an import model that connects to Dataverse, its security model no longer applies (it refreshes data by using the security context of the Power BI dataset credentials).
-In this case, you must reproduce data permissions by adding [row-level security (RLS)](/power-bi/enterprise/service-admin-rls) to the Power BI model.
-That requirement could be challenging - or impossible - to do when complex permissions must be enforced.
-Further, this approach might require ongoing management to ensure that changes in Dynamics are in sync with the Power BI RLS rules.

 A DirectQuery model based on Dataverse can connect by using the security context of the report user.
 That way, the report user will only see the data they're permitted to access.
-In this case, there's no need to set up Power BI RLS.
+This approach can simplify the report design providing performance is acceptable.

+For improved performance, you can create an import model that connects to Dataverse instead.
+In this case, you can add [row-level security (RLS)](/power-bi/enterprise/service-admin-rls) to the model, if required.

+> [!NOTE]
+> It might be challenging to replicate some Dataverse role-based security as Power BI RLS, especially when Dataverse enforces complex permissions.
+Further, it might require ongoing management to keep permissions in syc.

+For more information, see [Row-level security (RLS) guidance in Power BI Desktop](rls-guidance.md).

 ### Setup complexity

-Connections to Dataverse, whether for import or DirectQuery models, are straightforward and don't require any special software or elevated Dataverse permissions.
+Using the Dataverse connector in Power BI—whether for import or DirectQuery models—is straightforward and doesn't require special software or elevated Dataverse permissions.
 That's an advantage for organizations or departments that are getting started.
-It's also an advantage for organizations that don't need the enterprise features available in an Azure Synapse solution.

-The Azure Synapse option requires system administrator access to Dataverse and an Azure subscription.
-The set up isn't complex, but experience working with Azure Storage and writing SQL queries will be beneficial.
-Without system administrator access, you won't be able to take advantage of enterprise features.
+The Azure Synapse Link option requires system administrator access to Dataverse and certain Azure permissions.
+These Azure permissions are required to set up the storage account and a Synapse workspace.
+While the setup isn't complex, having experience writing SQL queries will be beneficial.

 ## Best practices